-Also, a roster (either provider or facility as appropriate) must be submitted to GlobalHealth once a quarter.
-See Attachment D of the Agreement.
+Also, a data form and/or roster (either provider or facility as appropriate) must be submitted to GlobalHealth once per quarter.
+See the relevant Attachment in your Participation Agreement.

 Access Timeliness Standards

 GlobalHealth Contracted Providers are required to provide services per the following standards: